hapax/hapax.github.io/assets/benford.md

 and check they obey Benford's law!
 You might wonder why something totally deterministic, like the first digit of a power of $2$, also obeys Benford's law.
-Here is a pie chart of first digits for the first $10^4$ binary powers:
+Here is a pie chart of first decimal digits for $10,000$ binary powers:

 <figure>
     <div style="text-align:center"><img src